sam-lalli/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  - clousre is in the console.log where it accesses the variable "name".
+Name was passed in the parent function
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  - the format of the console.log stays the same, the number rolled changes
 c.
 What is the lexical scope of `newRoll`?
+  - only is availble in the child function.

 ### Task 2c - Exit Ticket